uhuruos/CloverOS/FAQ.md

 ## How do I open a terminal
 Right click.

+## Known issues
+- Initramfs doesn't boot btrfs, you should emerge and run dracut after install if you're using btrfs or zfs

+- Kernel doesn't play nice with some Nvidia cards for some reason

 ## Does it have binaries?
 It's a pre setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building